 Being a feminist and a voice for gender equality has never been more exciting.
-Blogging and Journalism is a platform for individual voices to be heard and I want to be a part of it.
+Journalism is a platform for individual voices to be heard and I want to be a part of it.
 I am fascinated by the debate that is happening and my academic studies in particular are introducing me to some fascinating arguments on perceptions of gender which have influenced my personal reading and I will be sharing that on this blog.

 Personal Style: I love to document my charity and vintage shop finds as it is an incredible way of developing personal style whilst being ethical and sustainable.
 At the same time I love shopping with brands that promote ethical and sustainable values.
 I am always inspired by the effortless and natural French look and am very low maintenance when it comes to daily style.
 My favourite look is a bold lip with no other make-up (may be a bit of highlighter), a pair of cropped straight-legged jeans, and elegant blouse – anything that looks chic and effortless I’ll take it.